Lyft IPO could benefit diverse group of investors

 Since it was founded as Zimride in 2007, Lyft has raised more than $2.6 billion from more than 40 venture and corporate investors, the most prominent being Detroit-based GM, which acquired a 9-percent stake in early 2016 for $500 million.

-Edinburgh-based investment bank Baillie Gifford, a significant shareholder in Tesla Inc, also has a stake in Lyft as well as in Indian ride services company Ola.
+Edinburgh-based investment bank Baillie Gifford, a significant shareholder in Tesla Inc (TSLA.O), also has a stake in Lyft as well as in Indian ride services company Ola.

-Alibaba and Tencent are both investors in China’s largest ride services startup, Didi Chuxing, which in turn is an investor in Lyft and Ola, as well as in Uber Technologies, the largest U.S. ride services startup.
+Alibaba and Tencent are both investors in China’s largest ride services startup, Didi Chuxing, which in turn is an investor in Lyft and Ola, as well as in Uber Technologies [UBER.UL], the largest U.S. ride services startup.

 Tencent has invested aggressively in the transportation sector, acquiring a 5-percent stake this year in Tesla for $1.8 billion.
 Tencent also is a shareholder in two Silicon Valley self-driving startups, Zoox and Nio.